Last updated on April 8th, 2022

 - Burns or scalds.
 An example here might be where waiting staff overload a tray and end up spilling hot drinks on you.

 - Food poisoning.
 If you are made ill from food poisoning because food has been handled, stored, prepared, or cooked incorrectly, you might be eligible to make a claim.

 - Gym accidents.
-You could also be entitled to claim if you are injured because of poorly maintained, faulty or damaged fitness equipment.
+You could also be entitled to claim if you are injured in a gym because of poorly maintained, faulty or damaged fitness equipment.

 - Unattended swimming pools.
 Swimming pools are one of the most accident-prone areas in any hotel.
 Guests can injure themselves if they slip on wet slippery surfaces around the poolside.
 In the worst possible scenario, a guest might drown in the pool.

 - Theft & assault.
 Criminals know that hotels guests can be easy targets.
 The smallest security lapse is often enough for them to relieve guests of their valuables and other personal belongings, leaving them injured and traumatised.
 If a guest is assaulted by an employee, the hotel may be held liable on grounds of negligent security for failing to conduct a thorough background check on the employee.

 - Food allergy.
 If you suffered an allergic reaction due to a food allergy in a restaurant of the hotel, bar, or other service, you may be eligible to claim.